rupin/WrittenAudio/README.md

 <code>python3 createAudio.py -x 'Audio Sequence.xlsx' -o 'audiooutput.wav' -m background_music.wav -v -10</code>
 * When the -m argument is present, adding a -v <number> argument will help control the amplitude of the music.
 * Adding a negative number will reduce volume, while adding a positive number increases it.
 The number is in dB.
-* -v 4 increases the volumne by 4 dB.
+* -v 4 increases the volume by 4 dB.
 * -v -3 reduces the volume by 3dB